Large Language Model Guided Incentive Aware Reward Design for Cooperative Multi-Agent Reinforcement Learning: Conclusion

 \section{Conclusion}

-An objective-grounded approach to autonomous reward program synthesis for cooperative MARL has been presented.
+An objective-grounded approach to autonomous reward program synthesis is proposed for cooperative MARL.
 In this framework, an LLM generates candidate shaping programs from environment instrumentation.
-These candidates remain constrained by a formal validity envelope and undergo evaluation under a fixed MAPPO learner.
-Selection across successive generations depends solely on the sparse task return; consequently, performance improvements relate directly to the intended objective rather than to the auxiliary shaping signal itself.
+These candidates are constrained by a formal validity envelope and are used to train policies using MAPPO.
+Selection across successive generations is solely based on the sparse task return, ensuring that performance improvements remain aligned with the underlying task objective rather than the auxiliary shaping signal.

-Across the four Overcooked-AI layouts, later search generations exhibit higher sparse returns and increased delivery counts.
-The most pronounced gains appear in the layouts that contain interaction bottlenecks under sparse feedback.
-Diagnostic trends for the shaping component indicate increased action coupling and higher alignment of shaping signals in coordination-heavy tasks.
-Furthermore, a reduction in the shaping concentration on a single agent is evident in handoff-driven layouts.
-These results suggest that objective-grounded reward program search can mitigate the burden of manual reward engineering.
-The proposed method also yields shaping signals compatible with stable cooperative learning under finite training budgets.
+Across the four Overcooked-AI layouts, subsequent generations achieve higher sparse returns and higher delivery counts.
+The most pronounced gains are observed in layouts characterized by interaction bottlenecks under sparse feedback.
+The diagnostic trends indicate increased action coupling and stronger alignment of shaping signals in coordination-intensive tasks.
+In addition, the shaping concentration on a single agent is reduced in handoff-driven layouts.
+These results suggest that the proposed objective-grounded reward search mitigates the need for manual reward engineering while producing shaping signals that support stable cooperative learning under limited training budgets.

-The success of this iterative search process demonstrates the potential for LLM-guided reward discovery in environments with complex coordination challenges.
-While the current study focuses on the Overcooked benchmark, the principles of diagnostic-grounded synthesis remain applicable to broader classes of multi-agent coordination problems.
-Future research may extend this framework to large-scale multi-agent systems where reward programs must facilitate coordination among dozens of agents in continuous state spaces.
-Additionally, exploring the synthesis of rewards for heterogeneous collectives where agents possess differing capabilities and specialized roles could further validate the adaptability of diagnostic-grounded search in diverse industrial and logistics coordination tasks.
+The effectiveness of the iterative search process highlights the potential of LLM-guided reward discovery in environments with complex coordination requirements.
+Although this study focuses on the Overcooked benchmark, the underlying principles of diagnostic-grounded synthesis extend to broader multi-agent coordination settings.
+Future work may investigate large-scale systems involving many agents in continuous state spaces, as well as heterogeneous settings where agents possess diverse capabilities and specialized roles.
+Such extensions would further assess the adaptability of diagnostic-grounded reward search in practical industrial and logistics applications.